 The art and science of nursing

-East Texas Medical Center nurses are encouraged to care— realizing that lives depends on their clinical actions, while the mental outlook of our patients is greatly affected by their acts of compassion.
-As nurses, we have the privilege to care for our community through the art and science of nursing each every day.
+East Texas Medical Center nurses are encouraged to care, realizing that lives depends on their clinical actions, while the mental outlook of our patients is greatly affected by their acts of compassion.
+As nurses, we have the privilege to care for our community through the art and science of nursing every day.
 The relationship between nurse and patient is central to our practice.
 The nurse serves to facilitate the patient toward their health goals, to advocate for the patient, and to anticipate needs to create and nurture a trusting relationship.
-Each and every one of these relationships provides sustenance to our nurses’ souls and contributes to the continuity of caring in our community.
+Every one of these relationships provides sustenance to our nurses’ souls and contributes to the continuity of caring in our community.